frePPLe/frepple/doc/user-guide/modeling-wizard/purchasing/suppliers.rst

 Suppliers
 =========

-This table contains all the suppliers you are purchasing items from.
+This table contains all suppliers you are purchasing items from.

 .. rubric:: Key Fields